NBA notebook: GM Ainge didn’t see Celtics’ commitment

 else."

---Golden State guard Klay Thompson's status for Game 3 of the NBA Finals will
+--Golden State Warriors guard Klay Thompson was declared out for Game 3 of the

-remain up in the air until just before tip-off, Warriors coach Steve Kerr told
+NBA Finals against the Toronto Raptors about 20 minutes before game time in

-Thompson, who is officially questionable due to a left hamstring injury, has
+Thompson, who was officially questionable due to a left hamstring injury, was

-been lobbying to play, but ESPN reported earlier in the day the team would
+listed on the team's active roster an hour before game time but was not

-rather rest the All-Star shooting guard to avoid a setback that could keep him
+guaranteed to suit up.
+He lobbied to play, but the training staff and coaches

 --Vince Carter said that the 2019-20 season will his last in the NBA, which